ShadowySupercode/gitrepublic/GPRS-1.md

 When the host location of an object changes, the event can simply be replaced with a new event with the same `d` tag, but updated `r` tags.
 Likewise, when an object with a simple ID (i.e., not a hash) is updated in-place, the change may be indicated by replacing the kind `32000` event with a new one that has the same `d` tag but a different `content`.

 Version control, such as Git or SVN, may be represented on Nostr using kinds `32000` and `32001`.
-In such cases, the `d` tag may be the commit or change ID, and commit details may be included in the `content`.
-For a fully version-controlled object, the start of that objects history would be represented by a kind `32000` event, and subsequent changes by a series of kind `32001` events, each representing the previous change.
-A complete file history may be constructed from such an event sequence.
+In such cases, the `d` tag may be the commit or change ID, and commit details may be included in the `content`, though other schemes are certainly conceivable.
+For a fully versioned object, the start of that objects history would be represented by a kind `32000` event, and subsequent changes by a series of kind `32001` events, each referring to the previous change.
+A complete file history may be constructed from such a sequence.